Environmental racism: Black people in North America

 Black people in Canada and the United States also face the harsh realities of environmental racism.
-In Canada, “most African-Nova Scotian live in historical African-Nova Scotian communities which are rural communities and many are near landfills”.
-The town of Shelburne, Nova Scotia, made the list as one individual stated that “environmental racism is killing us”. “[Shelburne] once had the highest population of freed Black people in Canada”.
+In Canada, "most African-Nova Scotian live in historical African-Nova Scotian communities which are rural communities and many are near landfills".
+The town of Shelburne, Nova Scotia, made the list as one individual stated that "environmental racism is killing us". "[Shelburne] once had the highest population of freed Black people in Canada".
 However, they were never treated equally to their white counterparts, a reality that still occurs to this day.
-According to Donovan’s article, the town “saw trash [being] dumped and burned for nearly eight decades”.
-As a result, “the community continues to deal with water contamination issues and higher rates of cancer than white residents in other parts of town”.
-Similarly, in the United States, “in the fall of 1982, more than 500 people were arrested while protesting the creation of a toxic landfill in Warren County, in the U.S. state of North Carolina”. “[The] plan [was] to build a toxic landfill in the rural community of Afton (Warren County) to store 60,000 tons of soil laced with cancer-causing polychlorinated biphenyls (PCBs) that had been dumped illegally on 240 miles of North Carolina roadways earlier that summer”.
-Even after the arrests and protests, “the state still dumped contaminated soil into a community whose population was 60% Black”.
-This particular “site was chosen in a mostly Black, low-income area, prompting the Washington Post to describe the protests as “the marriage of environmentalism with civil rights.”
-The event sparked national attention and introduced the term “environmental racism”.
+According to Donovan's article, the town "saw trash [being] dumped and burned for nearly eight decades".
+As a result, "the community continues to deal with water contamination issues and higher rates of cancer than white residents in other parts of town".

+Similarly, in the United States, "in the fall of 1982, more than 500 people were arrested while protesting the creation of a toxic landfill in Warren County, in the U.S. state of North Carolina". "[The] plan [was] to build a toxic landfill in the rural community of Afton (Warren County) to store 60,000 tons of soil laced with cancer-causing polychlorinated biphenyls (PCBs) that had been dumped illegally on 240 miles of North Carolina roadways earlier that summer".
+Even after the arrests and protests, "the state still dumped contaminated soil into a community whose population was 60% Black".
+This particular "site was chosen in a mostly Black, low-income area, prompting the Washington Post to describe the protests as "the marriage of environmentalism with civil rights."
+The event sparked national attention and introduced the term "environmental racism".
+In the 1970s, Houston, Texas faced a similar controversy when the city tried to build a landfill in the 82.4% Black Northwood Manor neighborhood.
+At the time, "5 out of 5 city-owned landfills (100 percent) and 6 of the 8 city-owned incinerators (75 percent) were sited in Black neighborhoods," even though Black people made up just 1/4 of the Houston population.

+Neighbors formed the Northeast Community Action Group and sued the city to halt construction of the landfill, but "The federal district judge in Houston ruled against the residents and the landfill was built."
+Despite the loss, the city of Houston passed "a resolution in 1980 that prohibited city-owned trucks carrying solid waste from dumping at the controversial landfill" and "an ordinance restricting the construction of solid-waste sites near public facilities such as schools."